ibm-cloud-docs/vpc/about-contract.md

 The two primary sections in a contract are the `workload` and `env` sections.
 These two sections are needed because the information that is added into the contract comes from two different personas, namely the "workload" and the "deployer" persona.

 The workload persona provides information about the container (or workload) that needs to be brought up on the {{site.data.keyword.hpvs}} for VPC instance.
-It includes information about the name of the container, the container registry where it resides, credentials of the container registry, the image digest, the notary server information (required for image validation), the environment variables that need to be passed to the container, and the docker compose file or Pod descriptors with the container information.
+It includes information about the name of the container, the Container Registry where it resides, credentials of the Container Registry, the image digest, the notary server information (required for image validation), the environment variables that need to be passed to the container, and the docker compose file or Pod descriptors with the container information.

 If you use a docker compose file, only one container is supported.
 Pod descriptors support one or multiple containers.
 {: note}